 Parallel U.S. Routes

 Interstate 93 primarily bypasses communities along U.S. 3 in Massachusetts and New Hampshire.
-Where the freeway turns east-west, it briefly parallels U.S. 302 at Littleton, New Hampshire and U.S. 2 leading into St. Johnsbury.
+Where the freeway turns westward toward Vermont at Littleton, it briefly parallels U.S. 302.
+U.S. 2 accompanies the northernmost reaches of the freeway corridor through the town of St. Johnsbury.

-The first portion of Interstate 93 constructed in Massachusetts ran north 24 miles from Medford to the New Hampshire state line.
-Work ran from 1956 to 1963 as a cost of $47-million.
+The first portion of Interstate 93 constructed in Massachusetts extended 24 miles north from Medford to the New Hampshire state line.
+Costing $47 million, work ran from 1956 to 1963.
 Delays ensued on the three mile link southward to the Northeast Expressway (then Interstate 95) due to the relocation of residents and businesses along the corridor.
-It finally opened in 1973, around the same time that plans for I-95 within the Massachusetts 128 beltway (Yankee Division Highway) were dropped.6 This led to an extension of Interstate 93 southward along both the John F. Fitzgerald and Southeast Expressways to Braintree and west along the Yankee Division Highway toward Norwood and Interstate 95.
-AASHTO endorsed the extension south from the Boston/Somerville city limits to Massachusetts 128 in Braintree on June 17, 1975, and the extension west along Massachusetts 128 on November 15, 1975.
+It eventually opened in 1973, around the same time that plans for I-95 within the Route 128 beltway (Yankee Division Highway) were dropped.5 This resulted in an extension of Interstate 93 southward along both the John F. Fitzgerald and Southeast Expressways to Braintree and west along the Yankee Division Highway to I-95 at Canton.
+AASHTO endorsed the extension south from the Boston/Somerville city limits to Route 128 in Braintree on June 17, 1975, and the extension west along Route 128 on November 15, 1975.

-The Everett Turnpike portion of Interstate 93, from Manchester north to Concord in New Hampshire opened to traffic in August 1957.1 Subsequent portions of I-93 through New Hampshire opened between Salem and Manchester and Bow and Tilton by 1963.4 The route was completed in the Granite State on June 2, 1988, when Franconia Notch Parkway was dedicated.5
+Interstate 93 along the Everett Turnpike, from Manchester north to Concord in New Hampshire, opened to traffic in August 1957.2 Subsequent portions of I-93 through the Granite State opened between Salem and Manchester, and Bow and Tilton, by 1963.3 The route was completed in New Hampshire on June 2, 1988, when Franconia Notch Parkway was dedicated.3

-Within Vermont, the 11-mile stretch of Interstate 93 leading west to St. Johnsberry opened on October 29, 1982 after delays caused by agricultural lawsuits.6 I-93 would have been longer if I-91 was built further west toward Danville as originally envisioned.
-The corridor for Interstate 91 shifted eastward in 1963.
+Within Vermont, the 11-mile stretch of Interstate 93 leading west to St. Johnsberry opened on October 29, 1982 after delays caused by agricultural lawsuits.4 I-93 would have been longer had I-91 been built further west toward Danville as originally envisioned.
+The planned corridor for Interstate 91 shifted eastward in 1963.

 South End – Canton, Massachusetts